forge-55/bunkeros/README.md

 # Sway Configuration

-A clean, minimal Sway setup with a tactical color palette inspired by military aesthetics.
+A clean, minimal Sway setup with a tactical color palette.
 Features muted olive and tan tones with a focus on functionality and visual clarity.

 ## Features

 - **Waybar** status bar with flat, tactical styling
 - **Numbered workspace indicators** (1-7) with ArchCraft-inspired design and refined box styling
 - **Wofi** application launcher with minimal design aesthetic
-- **Custom terminal** with military-inspired prompt design and tactical color scheme
+- **Custom terminal** with tactical prompt design and color scheme
+- **btop** system monitor with custom tactical theme
 - **Dynamic wallpaper** management via swaybg
 - **Window gaps** for a modern tiled layout
 - **Subtle transparency** on windows (95% opacity)